Whats Wrong with

 The Queen of Office

 This is one of the best Korean Office dramas for women.
-It centers around a highly skilled woman that is good at pretty much everything.
+It centers around a highly skilled woman who is good at pretty much everything.
 She ends up working as a temp worker with a foreign-educated MBA who is hired to turn around a flagging corporation.
 As they begin working together, they develop feelings for each other, even though one is very headstrong and the other is unflappable.

 Starring: Kim Hye-soo, Oh Ji-ho, Jung Yu-mi, Lee Hee-joon, Jeon Hye-bin, and Jo Kwon